JFranciscoGR03/Robotica-Inteligente/ComputerVision/Activity1/readme.txt

+Student: Juan Francisco García Rodríguez
+Student number: A01660981

 Instructions:

 Record a video using your computer, save it, and then create a video that plays backwards.
 Finally, merge both videos into a single file.